-The occurrence of \times in the definition of z refers to the one bound to 17.
+The occurrence of x in the definition of z refers to the one bound to 17.
 In OCaml identifiers refer to the nearest enclosing declaration.
-In these examples the second occurrence of the identifier \times is said to shadow the first occurrence-subsequent uses of x will find the second binding, not the first.
+In this example the second occurrence of the identifier x is said to shadow the first occurrence-subsequent uses of x will find the second binding, not the first.
 So the values computed by running this sequence of declarations is: